 Change the second paragraph as follows:

 it deletes some security associations.
-In the case of an ESS, the non-AP STA's SME shall delete any PTKSA(s), GTKSA(s), IGTKSA(s), BIGTKSA(s), WIGTKSA(s), WTKSA(s), TPKSA(s), and the AP's SME shall delete the PTKSA.
+In the case of an ESS, the non-AP STA's SME shall delete any PTKSA(s), GTKSA(s), IGTKSA(s), BIGTKSA(s), CIGTKSA(s), WIGTKSA(s), WTKSA(s), TPKSA(s), and the AP's SME shall delete the PTKSA.

 RSNA rekeying